 Johnes (pronounced Yo-nees) is a contagious disease which can infect any ruminant species.
-The origin of the disease is unknown, it is world-wide, and it was first diagnosed in goats in the early 1900's.
+Also known as chronic wasting disease in goats, the origin of the disease is unknown.
+It is found world-wide, and it was first diagnosed in goats in the early 1900's.
 Johnes is a chronic infection that localizes in the small intestine, causing a thickening of the intestinal wall which prevents the normal absorption of nutrients.
 In goats, the symptoms do not appear until the last stages of the illness.

 The symptoms are prolonged weight loss, lack of appetite, and depression, occasionally followed by diarrhea.
 Goats infected with Johnes frequently are more subject to heavy parasite loads.
 Any adult goat which is continually parasite-infected should be tested for Johne's Disease.